 Tweet As we know liabilities are financial obligations of the business to external parties which consists of two major categories namely: Non-current liabilities and Current liabilities NON- CURRENT LIABILITIES CURRENT LIABILITIES Amounts owing by the business that are NOT REPAID WITHIN ONE YEAR.
 Examples are Long term loan, Mortgage on Property and Debenture Amounts […]

-Tweet As we know assets are property owned by a business which consists of two major categories namely: NON-current assets and Current assets NON- CURRENT ASSETS CURRENT ASSETS Assets bought not for resale but to be used in the operations of the business with useful lives of MORE THAN ONE YEAR.
-Divided into three categories […]
+Tweet Below tabulates what are non current assets and currrent assets owned in a business:- As we know assets are property owned by a business which consists of two major categories namely: NON-current assets and Current assets NON- CURRENT ASSETS CURRENT ASSETS Assets bought not for resale but to be used in the operations of […]

 Tweet In the financial statements which comprise balance sheet, income statement , statement of changes in equity, cash flow and notes to the accounts there are certain principles that are guiding the preparation namely: Aggregation.
 Each material class of similar items is presently separately.
 Dissimilar items are presented separately unless they are immaterial No offsetting. […]